Sub-7/FFmpegUI/README.md

 # Known issues:
 -Filemanager does not start
 # To Do:
--redesign
+- redesign
--get MakeMKV to run in LXC
+- get MakeMKV to run in LXC
--get CUDA to run in LXC
+- get CUDA to run in LXC
 # License:
 MIT